 While cooking soup may lead to a loss of some nutrients, it also offers several benefits.
 Firstly, the heat from cooking can break down the cell walls of vegetables, making it easier for our bodies to absorb certain nutrients.
 Secondly, cooking vegetables in soup can also increase the availability of certain antioxidants, such as lycopene in tomatoes, which is more readily absorbed by the body when cooked.

-See also How long to cook frozen scallops in air fryer
+See also How long to cook salmon from frozen

 Retaining Nutrients